TNT-JEFFERSON/TERRENEITOR/⚒️ Build/README.md

 - While also using electrical components and arduino components
 - And our own parts and materials like personalized 3D printed models, silicone and tape

-In the chart below titled "The lego pieces our robot uses are:", you will find:
+In the chart below titled "THE LEGO PIECES OUR ROBOT USES ARE:", you will find:
 1) First, the amount of that especific piece we used on the robot
 2) Second, the color of that lego piece
 3) Third, the code of that lego piece